zyihong/618-final-project/index.md

-## Heterogeneous Computing using OpenMP GPU
+## Heterogeneous Computing using OpenMP on GPUs

 ### SUMMARY